benckx/git-hours-estimator/README.md

 # About

-Estimate the amount of work spent on a project based on the git commits timestamps.
+Estimate the amount of work spent on a project based on the git commit timestamps.

 Algorithm is based the following repo, but I couldn't run it: https://github.com/kimmobrunfeldt/git-hours